 Exotic Thai K&A

 We absolutely love Thai food and finding this gem slightly up in the hills made for a really lovely meal.
-We didn’t make it for sunset but we’re sure it’d make for some beautiful alfresco dinner scenes!
+Unfortunately, we didn’t make it for sunset but we’re sure it’d make for some beautiful alfresco dinner scenes!

 We found this place on the waters in Port Vila town.
-They do a great lunch time deal with a freshly squeezed juice starter and main.
-We’d definitely recommend for our hungry budget travellers with a meat, fish and a pasta option, it is an easy crowd pleaser too.
+They do a great lunch time deal with a freshly squeezed juice, starter and main course.
+We’d definitely recommend for our hungry budget travellers!

 For those who like to have some homely comforts, Jill’s cafe offers the all American diner experience!
-The menu has all your gut busting favs from burgers, waffles to giant milkshakes and sundaes!
+The menu has all your gut busting faves from burgers, waffles to giant milkshakes and sundaes!